-Students will be expected to regularly access and to communicate through CANVAS and emails.
+Students will be expected to regularly access and to communicate through emails, UT Box, and CANVAS.
 In order to provide appropriate supervision and ongoing communication/feedback, the case is divided into specific assignments.
-Assignments details and examples are provided on CANVAS and students will generally submit assignments to CANVAS.
+Assignments details and examples are provided on CANVAS and students will generally submit planning or reflection assignments to CANVAS.
 Please see the document Assessment Checklist for detailed list of requirements for case and to assist in tracking your progress.
+Report drafts and score reports will be submitted to UT Box.
+The instructor will create a file for you and your partner to use on UT Box.